-Date •

-Bac kground:

-its b in M IMC earl CINIF is the Mexican accounting standards-setter.
-IMCP is a founding member of CINIF and at the time the Action Plan was prepared, IMCP is using its best endeavors to address the requirements set out in SMO 7.
+Start Date Actions Completion Date Responsibility Resource CIN its b and IMC earl con Background: CINIF is the Mexican accounting standards-setter.
+IMCP is a founding member of CINIF and at the time this Action Plan is prepared, IMCP is using its best endeavors to address the requirements set out in SMO 7.
 IMCP is the official distributor of IFRS' Bound Volume in Mexico.
-Financial Institutions in Mexico utilizes the Mexican Standards on a suppletory basis which in most of the cases converge with International Financial Reporting Standards.
+Financial institutions and insurance companies apply Mexican Financial Reporting Stanadars in addition to certain requirements issued by the CNBV and the CNSF.
 IMCP continues the process of working with CINIF and participating actively as a member of the Technical Consulting Committee.
-IMCP provides early feedback to CINIF regarding new accounting standards projects.
-IMCP also continues to seek to have active participation in the IASB and respond to all comment processes initiated by the IASB.

-Mail ntain awarer ness of IFRS

-1. Ongoing Continue to work with CINIF on drafting and reviewing new Mexican Financial Reporting Standards (Mexican FRS) to ensure proper convergence with IFRS: • We review all exposure drafts (EDs) issued by CINIF and provide them with our comments and technical analysis. • CINIF technical researchers are invited to participate in our monthly sessions when complex new standards or technical issues need to be reviewed in detail, before Ongoing IMCP's Financial Reporting Standards Commission (CONIF) CONIF
+IMCP provides early feedback to CINIF regarding new accounting standard projects.
+IMCP also continues to have active participation in the IASB and respond to all comment processes initiated by the IASB.
+Maintain awareness of IFRS 1.
+Ongoing Continue to work with CINIF on drafting and reviewing new Mexican Financial Reporting Standards (MFRS) to ensure proper convergence with IFRS: We review all exposure drafts (EDs) issued by CINIF and provide them with our comments and technical analysis.
+CINIF technical researchers are invited to participate in our monthly sessions when complex new standards or technical issues needed to be reviewed in detail, before issuing the final version of the standard for public comments.
+As requested by CINIF, we participate in drafting the EDs.
+We have assisted in the review and draft of the Exhibit V supplement of Mexican FRS, included in the book issued by the CINIF with respect to the differences between Mexican FRS versus IFRS.
+The new version of this book was issued by November 2017.
+We have a page in the Monthly IMCP's technical magazine, to include articles aimed to assist the accounting profession in better understanding Mexican FRS or IFRS.
+During this Ongoing IMCP's Financial Reporting Standards Commission (CONIF) CONIF